 Some people believe Maine Coons should be bathed regularly but this is totally unnecessary.
-We have two who detest being submerged in water so have never had baths since we’ve owned them.
+We have four Maine Coons and they detest being submerged in water so have never baths.

-They both have beautiful, clean coats.
-Incidentally, most Maine Coons don’t like being plunged into water, contrary to a popular urban myth (see more about this here).
+They all have beautiful, clean coats.
+Contrary to popular belief, most Maine Coons don’t like being submerged in water.
 So unless you find you have a cat that loves a bath, don’t bother subjecting yours to one.

 Bathing a cat strips away natural oils in its coat and can leave its skin in a dry, flaky state.
 Eventually, a cat’s coat can look in poor condition because of overbathing.